timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/advanced-data-management.md

 Beginning with [TimescaleDB 2.6][release-blog], you can also set up a compression policy on your continuous aggregates.
-This is a useful feature if you store a lot of historical candlestick data that consumes significant disk space but you still want to retain it for longer periods.
+This is a useful feature if you store a lot of historical candlestick data that consumes significant disk space, but you still want to retain it for longer periods.

 Enable compression on the 1-min candlestick view:
 ```sql